Peace of mind guaranteed. Find out more about our Guaranteed Place Scheme.

 The programme includes a combination of compulsory and elective modules covering all components of core physics, as defined by the UK Institute of Physics (IOP).

 In the first year students have the chance to benefit from an additional three hours per week of problem solving tutorials.
-In addition, the School of Mathematics and Physics runs a tutor system for first year students, providing one hour weekly tutor sessions in small groups.
+In addition, the School of Engineering and Physical Sciences runs a tutor system for first year students, providing one hour weekly tutor sessions in small groups.

 Students on this MPhys programme will continue to study for a fourth year at an advanced level where they can examine topics in greater depth and undertake substantial additional project work